 Most of the skills have prerequisites.
 A skill can only be as high as the skills it depends on.
-If a dashed line goes from a skill to a skill below it, the higher skill depends on the lower skill.
-You will have to train the skills at the bottom before you can move higher up.
+If a dashed line goes from a skill to a skill to its right, the right skill depends on the left skill.
+You will have to train the skills to the left before you can move to the right.

 You can't train most skills above level 8.
-The two lone skills at the bottom of the training area can only be trained up to level 4.
+The two lone skills at the top of the training area can only be trained up to level 4.

-The skills in the center column are passive abilities.
+The Efficiency skills in the bottom row are passive abilities.
 This means that you don't have to do anything to get those bonuses.
 They are always active.
 As you train these abilities to higher levels, they will give additional bonuses.

-The skills in the right and left columns give usable abilities.
+The skills in the second and third rows give usable abilities.
 When you train one of these skills to level 1, your character gets a new ability (such as an attack or a healing spell).
-When you train one of them to level 6, you will get another, stronger ability.
+When you train one of them to level 6 (not counting specializations), you will get another, stronger ability.
 Also, when you increase one of these skills, the abilities attached to it grow stronger.
 When you train one of these skills to 7 or 8, the abilities get a large bonus.

-If you eventually decide that you don't like the way you trained a character, find Hand Briand, in the Fort Foresight.
-She can help you to reset your skills so that you can spend them again.
+If you eventually decide that you don't like the way you trained a character, find Trainer Herve, in Goldcrag.
+He can help you to reset your skills so that you can spend them again.

-Chapter 7: The Avadon 2 Game Window
+Chapter 7: The Avadon 3 Game Window

 A - Terrain Screen

 B - Buttons

 C - Party Roster

 D - Automap

-When you start playing Avadon 2: The Corruption, you will see the game screen.
+When you start playing Avadon 3: The Warborn, you will see the game screen.
 It has several windows, each of which gives different information.